 Getting the Best Price for Your Note

 A commercial note buyer is generally able to give the best prices if the following are true:

-- No other liens or loans against the property
+- No other large liens or loans against the property

 - Personal guarantee on the note rather than the buyer just signing as a member of an LLC or corporation